Everything PR News

 Did print magazines die?

-No. The category-defining titles — Vogue, The New Yorker, The Atlantic, Wired, Vanity Fair — operate at brand authority depths that produce subscription growth, premium ad pricing, and AI engine retrieval signal that newer publications cannot match.
+No. The category-defining titles — Vogue, The New Yorker, The Atlantic, Wired, Vanity Fair — operate at brand authority depths that produce subscription growth and premium ad pricing that newer publications cannot match.
 The category reorganized through ownership consolidation and brand-led digital extension rather than declining structurally.

 Who owns the major magazines?